As the popularity of e-cigarettes and vaping devices continues to soar, questions arise regarding their compatibility with airplane smoke detectors.

 These detectors, designed to alert crew members in case of fire or smoke, play a crucial role in ensuring the safety of passengers during flights.
 However, the unique composition of vape vapor raises doubts about whether these detectors are capable of detecting it.

-To understand this issue better, we must first delve into how airplane smoke detectors work and explore the limitations they face.
+To understand this issue better, we must first understand how airplane smoke detectors work.
 Gaining knowledge about vaping and e-cigarettes is essential to comprehend the intricacies surrounding vape vapor detection.

 - Airplane smoke detectors are not effective in detecting vape emissions due to the smaller and lighter particles produced by vaping devices.